 Outside of work Dianne is a dog rescuer.

-Outside of work she enjoys exploring the local countryside.
+Outside of work she enjoys cooking.